occar421/babel-plugin-remove-test-code/README.md

 ## TODO

-- [ ] magic comments to remove or not to remove
+- [x] magic comments to remove or not to remove
+- [ ] remove comments by this.getSibling(current - 1 or + 1)
+- [ ] binging API instead of manual variable declaration search
 - [ ] cares declared variable by nested destructuring
 - [ ] (Jest) the Jest Object & mockFn
+- [ ] Examples
 - [ ] cares global objects (`global`, `window`, `self`, `this`, etc...)

 ## License